emawind84/the-vault/README.md

 The following variables should be set:

     VAULT_HOST
     VAULT_TOKEN

-Before running the application in production, we should create a new `SECRET_KEY`, for security reason, we can use the function `django.core.management.utils.get_random_secret_key()`.

 Now we are ready to run the application:

 `./pwd-manager-auto.sh`

+## Production

+Before running the application in production, we should create a new `SECRET_KEY`, for security reason, we can use the function `django.core.management.utils.get_random_secret_key()`.

+The variable `DEBUG` should be set to `False`.

+Also we need to collect the static files since django will refuse to serve static files with `DEBUG=False`; we will use the command `collectstatic` provided by django:

+`python manage.py collectstatic --clear`

+A new folder `static` should be created under the project folder.

+In the web server configuration we need to add the static location in order to serve those files:

+    location /static/ {
+        root /media/usb2/pwd_manager;
+    }